 Clay tile roofs are common throughout the southwestern states.
 They are often used for structures designed in the Mediterranean or Spanish styles of architecture.
 While they are attractive, clay tile roofs have limited resistance to hail; stones larger than about an inch in diameter can crack the tiles, and large hail stones can shatter them.

 Learn More About Residential Roofing Materials

 Alpha Roofing Industries is a residential and commercial roofing company with more than 30 years of industry experience.
 We can help you select the best roofing material for your particular property.
-Our highly trained crews install metal roofing systems, asphalt shingles, siding, attic insulation, gutters and skylights, and they also handle a variety of repairs.
+Our highly trained crews install metal roofing systems, asphalt shingles, siding, and skylights, and they also handle a variety of repairs.
 We have built our reputation on the quality of our workmanship, our extraordinary customer service and our reasonable rates.
 Give us a call at (512) 777-1086 or submit the online form to request a free estimate.